aregsar/aregsarblog/blog/2019/installing-laravel-valet-on-macOS/index.md

 In this post I will detail the installation and running of Laravel Valet on macOS using the PHP Composer package manager.

-> Note: Laravel Valet has been ported to Ubuntu Linux.
-I will provide links for installing Valet on Linux or Windows Subsystem for Linux on Windows 10.
+> Note: Laravel Valet has been ported to `Ubuntu Linux`.
+Check out these links for installing Valet on `Linux` or `Windows Subsystem for Linux` on Windows 10: `https://cpriego.github.io/valet-linux/` and `https://github.com/cpriego/valet-linux`.
+You may be able to install Valet directly on the Windows 10 OS as well by using these resources `https://blog.hashvel.com/posts/how-to-install-laravel-valet-on-windows-os/` and `https://github.com/cretueusebiu/valet-windows`.
+I have not attempted to install Valet on Linux or Windows so this post only applies to macOS.

 Laravel Valet is a package that consists of a daemon process that runs in the background and serves up Laravel sites through an Nginx proxy server.